 Algonquin Provincial Park is the first provincial park in Canada, established in 1893.
-Over 2400 lakes and 1200 kilometers of streams and rivers are located within the park, formed by the retreat of the glaciers during the last ice age.
+Over 2400 lakes and 1200 kilometres of streams and rivers are located within the park, formed by the retreat of the glaciers during the last ice age.

-The act to establish Algonquin Provincial Park was drawn up in 1892 by a five member Royal Commission, the commissioners remarked in their report: “the experience of older countries had everywhere shown that the wholesale and indiscriminate slaughter of forests brings a host of evils in its train.
-Wide tracts are converted from fertile plains into arid desert, springs and streams are dried up, and the rainfall, instead of percolating gently through the forest floor and finding its way by easy stages by brook and river to the lower levels, now descends the valley in hurrying torrents, carrying before it tempestuous floods.”
+The act to establish Algonquin Provincial Park was drawn up in 1892 by a five-member Royal Commission, the commissioners remarked in their report: “the experience of older countries had everywhere shown that the wholesale and indiscriminate slaughter of forests brings a host of evils in its train.
+Wide tracts are converted from fertile plains into the arid desert, springs and streams are dried up, and the rainfall, instead of percolating gently through the forest floor and finding its way by easy stages by brook and river to the lower levels, now descends the valley in hurrying torrents, carrying before it tempestuous floods.”
 Under the act, only licence’s to cut pine would be issued for limits within the park.
 Although the commissioners had recommended that when the hardwood was mature, it should be cut.

 A staff of rangers was placed in it, the game protected, and the forest fires kept out.
 By 1910 Algonquin was alive with game of all kinds, deer and beaver being numerous.
 Thousands of people had visited the great pleasure resort and it was said to be undeniably one of the most beautiful natural parks in the Dominion, if not on this continent.

 In time, the area’s beauty became recognized by nature preservationists.
 It quickly became popular with anglers, though hunting was prohibited, except through the lenses of a camera.